 Who We Are

-Milestone Therapy is a traveling pediatric rehab company specializing in Occupational Therapy, Physical Therapy and Speech Therapy.
+Milestone Therapy specializes in home-based pediatric Occupational Therapy, Physical Therapy and Speech Therapy.

 Pediatric Occupational Therapists use their expertise to help children achieve success during play, learning, motor skill development, self care and socialization in their home, school, and community environments.
 They specifically focus on fine motor development, strength, balance, visual motor (eye- hand coordination) skills, visual perceptual skills, sensory regulation and physical access to their natural environment.

 Pediatric Physical Therapists use their vast array of knowledge to work on improving gross motor skills, crawling, walking, overall mobility, balance, coordination, strength, endurance and overall access to their natural environment.

 Pediatric Speech-language pathologists work with children who display a wide range of issues such as Autism, feeding disorders, swallowing concerns, developmental delays and overall communication with regards to articulation and receptive/ expressive language to name just a few.

 Sensory Integration refers to the neurological process of receiving, organizing, and responding to input from the sensory systems: Auditory, Visual, Gustatory (Taste), Tactile (Touch), Vestibular (Balance & Movement), Proprioceptive (Muscle & Joint sense).

 In this video Kristen, one of our amazing Speech-Language Pathologists, explains what you can do indoors to keep your child engaged, off their tablets and help to improve their speech and language skills.
 These games are fun and easy to do right at home.Read More